DSavani-98/Winter_Supplement_Calculator-Rule_Engine/tests/README.md

 ---
 <br>

-### Notes:
+### NOTE:

-- All tests require an active MQTT broker (test.mosquitto.org) running on port 1883.
+1. All tests require an active MQTT broker (test.mosquitto.org) running on port 1883.
-- Ensure all dependencies listed in requirements.txt are installed before running the tests.
+2. Ensure all dependencies listed in requirements.txt are installed before running the tests.